 In other areas, China works directly counter to the EU's international principles.
 This is the case for the South China Sea, a well-documented case.
 Beyond this, a striking feature, seen from Europe, is the growing coordination between China and Russia on joint naval exercises and increased military cooperation.
-Both have been present in the wider international operation to remove chemical weapons from Syria in 2014.
-"Joint Sea" manoeuvres happened in the eastern
+Both were part of the wider international operation to remove chemical weapons from Syria in 2014.
+"Joint Sea" manoeuvres took place in the eastern